connorbowen/apiq-mvp/docs/UI_PAGES.md

 ### Email Verification (`/verify`)

-**Purpose**: Email address verification
+**Purpose**: Email address verification with automatic sign-in

 **User Experience**:
 1. User clicks verification link from email
-2. Token is validated
+2. Token is validated and user account is activated
-3. On success, user is redirected to login with success message
+3. On success, user is automatically signed in and redirected to dashboard
 4. If token is invalid/expired, error message with resend option

 **Features**:
-- Token validation
+- Token validation and account activation
+- Automatic authentication upon successful verification
+- Direct redirect to dashboard (no additional login required)
 - Clear success/error messaging
 - Link to resend verification if needed